 Villa des Tilleuls – Puig Garden

-Designed by Danish architect Viggo Dorph-Petersen during the Belle Époque, the Villa des Tilleuls is located in Perpignan city centre.
+Designed by Danish architect Viggo Dorph-Petersen during the Belle Époque, Villa des Tilleuls is located in downtown Perpignan.

-Its charming romantic garden is home to the Joseph Puig Museum, as well as the Bernard Nicolau Library.
+Its charming romantic garden is home to the Joseph Puig Museum and the Bernard Nicolau Library.

 Palace of the Kings of Majorca

-Located in Perpignan city centre, this fortified palace in a Gothic style was built in the 18th century and, for several decades, has been symbolic of the power of James II and his ephemeral Kingdom of Majorca.
+Located in the heart of Perpignan, this fortified Gothic palace was built in the XIIIᵉ century and for several decades was the symbol of the power of James II and his fleeting kingdom of Majorca.